pviotti/call-center/README.md

 To run the tests: `mvn test`.
 To generate the javadocs site: `mvn javadoc:javadoc`.

-The call center main logic is represented by the `CallDispatcher` class, while the `com.callcenter.employees` package contains the classes modeling the attributes and behavior of the various employees of the call center.
+The call center main logic is implemented in the `CallDispatcher` class, while the `com.callcenter.employees` package contains the classes modeling the attributes and behavior of the various employees of the call center.